 South Orkney Islands are located in the Southern Ocean, approximately 604 km (375 miles) north-east of the tip of Antarctic Peninsula.
 The group of islands have a total area of around 620 km2 (240 ml2).
-South Orkney are claimed both by Argentina as part of Argentine Antarctica and by Britain as part of British Antarctic Territory since 1962 (earlier as Falkland Islands Dependency).
+South Orkney are claimed both by Argentina (as part of Argentine Antarctica) and by UK as part of British Antarctic Territory since 1962 (earlier as Falkland Islands Dependency).
 Sovereignty claims are held in abeyance under 1959 Antarctic Treaty.

 Both Argentina and Britain maintain bases on South Orkney Islands.
 Orcadas, the Argentinian base, was established 1904 on Laurie Island.
 The eleven buildings of Argentinian station shelter up to 45 people during summer, and around 14 during winter.
 Signy Research Station, the British Antarctic Survey base, is situated on Signy Island.
 It was established in 1947 and initially operated year-round.
 However, since 1995-1996 the station has been open just from November through April each year (during southern hemisphere summer).
 Apart from bases' personnel, there are no permanent inhabitants on South Orkney Islands.